 - Read More

-Along with her husband Mark, Julie was a member of the PPE, LLC Racing U5-U7-U57 crew from 2006 to 2011 and joined Miss Madison Racing in 2012.
-Her favorite Miss Madison racing memory is being part of the 2021 APBA Gold Cup win at Madison Regatta on the 60th anniversary of Miss Madison’s historic 1971 Gold Cup victory.
+Julie's favorite Miss Madison racing memory is being part of the 2021 APBA Gold Cup win at Madison Regatta on the 60th anniversary of Miss Madison’s historic 1971 Gold Cup victory.

 - Read More